qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   direction to `_LTR` normal BASE or `_DDL` _descramble_ BASE.
 All of it can be changed at will indefinitely without any consequences.
 I understand it better now too. ^^

-  Example: a laptop
-  with a build in keyboard, for which you need _computer operating system side_ mapping to Dvorak.
-However it can mess up a plugged in keyboard that is already natively Dvorak.
-  With the _descramble_ output mode active, you should be able to type on it anyway, in Dvorak.

   Layers
   ======